timofey256/playground/csharp_notes/notes.md

 # Lecture 8: factory, `callvirt`, properties, access modifiers

 **Can I call a virtual method from a constructor?** In .NET, yes.
 In some other languages, no. Why?
-Because VMT might not have been initialized yet.
+Virtual Method Table (VMT), which keeps track of virtual methods and their implementations, might not have been fully initialized during the construction phase.

+*It's worth mentioning that most **linters** (tools that analyze code for potential issues) usually give a warning in such cases.
+This is because calling a virtual method from a constructor can lead to certain invariants not being set in the derived class.
+For instance, fields that get initialized in the constructor may still be `null`, and this is something a programmer might not expect when writing an `override` method.
+Therefore, caution is advised when invoking virtual methods within constructors to ensure proper initialization and avoid unexpected behavior in the derived class.*

 ### Factory design pattern
 If you repeatedly generate a specific kind (or class) of objects, you can consider implementing the other object that will generate these objects on demand.
 For example, you need to generate apples and sometimes golden apples (once every N apple) for your tree.
 Perfect use-case for factory pattern.
 Other examples and further explanation : https://refactoring.guru/design-patterns/factory-method